 Welcome to my website!
-My research explores how subtle language features shape people’s decision-making in various interpersonal, intercultural, health, and mediated contexts.
+I explore how subtle language features shape people’s decision-making in various interpersonal, intercultural, health, and mediated contexts.
 I use methods such as experimental design, corpus analysis, content analysis, and computerized text analysis.
-My research has been funded by the National Social Science Foundation of China, the Research Grants Council of Hong Kong, and Merck Pharmaceutical.
+My research has been funded by the Research Grants Council of Hong Kong.
+My publications appear in top journals such as Applied Linguistics, Health Communication, and Journal of Pragmatics.

 Language and Persuasive Health Message Design